-CDC recommends new criteria for return to work for HCP with confirmed or suspected COVID-19 which include a symptom-based (i.e., time-since-illness-onset and time-since-recovery strategy), time-based strategy or a test-based strategy.
+CDC recommends new criteria for return to work for HCP with confirmed or suspected COVID-19 which include a symptom-based strategy (preferred for symptomatic), time-based strategy (preferred for asymptomatic) or a test-based strategy.
 Of note, there have been reports of prolonged detection of RNA without direct correlation to viral culture.
 Detecting viral RNA via PCR does not necessarily mean that infectious virus is present.